simonjstanford/imdb-score-refresher-for-xbmc/readme.txt

 No - the DLLs for MySQL and Sqlite have been included in the download, so nothing else is required.

+*Is this app compatible with XBMC 13.0 Gotham?

+Yes - just change the database name to MyVideos78.

 ==Changelog==

 1.0 - Local Sqlite database support added for movies